 Ways to Encourage Acts of Kindness with Kids

 Teaching kindness in the classroom is important, but how can we do that effectively?
 In particular, how can we encourage random acts of kindness amongst peers and school personnel?
-How do we promote kind deeds “just because” for people who aren’t expecting it?
+How do we promote kind deeds “just because” for people not expecting it?

 Below are some ways we can do to encourage kids to grasp this concept.